banamine/Liberty-Express-E/replit.md

 - **Offline Workflow:** Step-by-step local playout setup
 - **Recommendations:** Best practices for 24/7 local operation

-### 5. Admin Panel ❓
+### 5. Admin Panel ✅ DEFERRED TO PHASE 2
-**Status:** Pending guidance
-- **Question:** What scope for admin panel?
-(See below)

----

-## Remaining Work

-### Admin Panel - Three Options

-**Option A: Phase 1 Admin Tools UI** (Quick, 2-3 hours)
-- Simple settings panel for ADMIN_API_KEY management
-- View imported schedules with delete buttons
-- Cooldown history viewer
-- Configuration editor
-- Good for: Immediate admin usability

-**Option B: Phase 2 Dashboard** (Bigger, Phase 2 timeline)
-- Role-based user management UI
-- Permission matrix editor
-- User creation/deletion/editing
-- Access logs viewer
-- Integrated with future RBAC system

-**Option C: Skip for Now** (Defer to Phase 2)
+**Status:** Decision made - Skip for now (Option C)
-- API key auth is sufficient
+- API key authentication is sufficient for Phase 1
-- Admin operations work via curl/API
+- Admins can use curl commands or API clients for operations
-- UI not needed until RBAC is implemented
+- Admin UI will be built in Phase 2 with full RBAC

-**Recommendation:** Option A (Phase 1 tools) adds immediate value for managing the system.
-Option B (Phase 2) aligns with the planned RBAC work.
+- No immediate impact on functionality

 ### Phase 2 Roadmap (January 31, 2026 Deadline)
 - Role-based access control (editor/viewer/admin)